 Dear Maria Ramos (ABSA CEO), Jes Staley (Barclays CEO), Dave Macready (Old Mutual CEO) and Stephen Koseff (Investec CEO),

-We the undersigned call on you as shareholders and companies connected to Lonmin, to demand the company finally takes responsibility for their role in the Marikana massacre, as per the Farlam Commission of Inquiry, and properly compensate all families of miners who lost their lives, as well as injured miners.
+We the undersigned call on you as shareholders, profiteers and companies connected to Lonmin, to demand the company finally takes responsibility for their role in the Marikana massacre, as per the Farlam Commission of Inquiry, and properly compensate all families of miners who lost their lives, as well as injured miners.
+You cannot deny that your profits over the years come from Lonmin, and until such profits are used for redress, this blood money will continue to be a stain on your brand.
 Compensation must also include the families of miners who were contractors.
 We see through Lonmin's smoke and mirrors.
 While they have paid for the education of some miners children, many families struggle to put food on the table.
+The widows of Marikana ask that Lonmin invests in a victim-centered process which will work to replace the human and financial resources drained from our homes.
+This process should provide us, as victims and survivors of the Massacre, with the means to develop our own projects and programmes, within our own communities.
+This process must be established and funded by Lonmin, as those culpable for the damage; but it must be conceived and structured in full consultation with, and under the control of, victims and survivors, and our representatives.
+These remedies proposed by those of us whose lives have been most damaged by these events, as a way forward towards justice and restoration.
 As shareholders and those connected to Lonmin profits, you are complicit in profiting from this injustice.
 You must act.